jamesturk/django-brainstorm/README.rst

 Django app for creating a site with multiple areas to brainstorm ideas.

-This app powers http://sunlightlabs.com/ideas/ and other similar sites.
+This app is no longer used/supported at Sunlight.

 django-brainstorm is a project of Sunlight Labs (c) 2009.
 Written by James Turk <jturk@sunlightfoundation.com>.